Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 Pausing a SIP at every Nifty ATH would have meant being out of the market for most of the past decade.
 Here is the data and the legitimate pause cases.

-No. For the vast majority of equity SIP investors with a 7+ year horizon, pausing because markets hit an all-time high is a mistake that the data consistently bears out.
+For most equity SIP investors with a 7+ year horizon, pausing only because markets hit an all-time high is usually not helpful.
 The Nifty 50 made new all-time highs more than 70 times between 2015 and 2025.
-Pausing at each one would have meant sitting out most of that decade — during which the index returned roughly 12% CAGR.
+Pausing at each one would have meant sitting out large parts of that decade, during which the index still delivered strong returns.
 That said, there are narrow legitimate cases for pausing, and this article covers those too.

 Quick answer: The Nifty 50 spends a meaningful portion of its time at or near all-time highs.
 SIPs are designed to ignore NAV levels entirely.
 Pausing at ATH introduces market-timing risk with no systematic edge.
 The one defensible action at ATH is rebalancing if your equity allocation has drifted above target — not pausing the SIP itself.